-As further described in Item 1 in this Annual Report on Form 10-K, each "Short" Fund seeks daily investment results, before fees and expenses, that correspond to either one-half the inverse (-0.5x) or the inverse (-1x) of the daily performance of its corresponding benchmark.
+As further described in Item 1 in this Annual Report on Form 10-K, each "Short" Fund seeks daily investment results, before fees and expenses, that correspond to either one-half the inverse (-0.5x) of the daily performance of its corresponding benchmark.
 Each "UltraShort" Fund seeks daily investment results, before fees and expenses, that correspond to two times the inverse (-2x) of the daily performance of its corresponding benchmark.
 Each "Ultra" Fund seeks daily investment results, before fees and expenses, that correspond to either one and one-half times (1.5x) or two times (2x) the daily performance of its corresponding benchmark.
 Each Matching VIX Fund seeks investment results, before fees and expenses, both over a single day and over time, that match (1x) the performance of its corresponding benchmark.
-Daily performance is measured from the calculation of each Fund's next NAV calculation.
+Daily performance is measured from the calculation of each Fund's net asset value ("NAV") to the Fund's next NAV calculation.

 Each Geared Fund seeks investment results for a single day only, not for any other period.
-This is different from most exchange-traded funds and means that the return of such Fund for a period longer than a single trading day will be the result of each day's returns compounded over the period, which will very likely differ from -0.5x, -1x, -2x, 1.5x, or 2x of the return of the benchmark to which such Fund is benchmarked for that period.
-In periods of higher market volatility, the volatility of the benchmark may be at least as important to a Geared Fund's return for the period as the return of the benchmark.
-Geared Funds, that use leverage, are riskier than similarly benchmarked exchange-traded funds that do not use leverage.
+This is different from most exchange-traded funds and means that the return of such Fund for a period longer than a single trading day will be the result of each day's returns compounded over the period, which will very likely differ in amount and possibly even direction from -0.5x, -2x, 1.5x, or 2x, of the return of the benchmark to which such Fund is benchmarked for that period.
+Volatility of the benchmark may be at least as important to a Geared Fund's return for the period as the return of the benchmark.
+Geared Funds that use leverage, are riskier than similarly benchmarked exchange-traded funds that do not use leverage.
 Accordingly, these Funds may not be suitable for all investors and should be used only by knowledgeable investors who understand the potential consequences of seeking daily leveraged, inverse or inverse leveraged investment results.
 Shareholders who invest in the Geared Funds should actively manage and monitor their investments, as frequently as daily.

-The Matching VIX Fund seeks results, before fees and expenses, that match the performance of the S&P 500 VIX Short-Term Futures Index (the "Short-Term VIX Index") or the S&P 500 VIX Mid-Term Futures Index (the "Mid-Term VIX Index") (each a "VIX Futures Index").
-Each Geared VIX Fund seeks daily investment results, before fees and expenses, that correspond to one-half the inverse, or the inverse multiple of the daily performance of the Short-Term VIX Index.
-Each VIX Fund intends to obtain exposure to its benchmark by investing primarily in futures contracts ("VIX futures contracts") based on the Chicago Board Options Exchange ("Cboe") Volatility Index (the "VIX").
+Each Matching VIX Fund seeks investment results, before fees and expenses, that match the performance of the S&P 500 VIX Short-Term Futures Index (the "Short-Term VIX Index") or the S&P 500 VIX Mid-Term Futures Index (the "Mid-Term VIX Index") (each a "VIX Futures Index").
+Each Geared VIX Fund seeks daily investment results, before fees and expenses, that correspond to a multiple or the inverse of the daily performance of the Short-Term VIX Index.
+Each VIX Fund intends to obtain exposure to its benchmark by taking positions in futures contracts ("VIX futures contracts") based on the Chicago Board Options Exchange ("Cboe") Volatility Index (the "VIX").

-ProShares UltraShort Bloomberg Crude Oil, ProShares UltraShort Bloomberg Natural Gas, ProShares Ultra Bloomberg Crude Oil, and ProShares Ultra Bloomberg Natural Gas are benchmarked to Indices designed to track the performance of commodity futures contracts, as applicable.
-The daily performance of these Indexes and the corresponding Funds will likely be very different from the daily performance of the price of the related physical commodities.
+ProShares UltraShort Bloomberg Crude Oil, ProShares Ultra Gold, ProShares Ultra Silver, ProShares UltraShort Gold, ProShares UltraShort Silver, ProShares UltraShort Bloomberg Natural Gas, ProShares Ultra Bloomberg Crude Oil, and ProShares Ultra Bloomberg Natural Gas are benchmarked to indexes designed to track the performance of commodity futures contracts, as applicable.
+The daily performance of these Indexes and the corresponding Funds will likely be very different in amount and possibly even direction from the daily performance of the related physical commodities.